minikas/minikas/README.md

 # Hey there! 👋 I'm Kas!

 ## 💬 About me

-I'm a Frontend dev with over 7 years of experience specializing in creating seamless user experiences.
-I spent +3 years at Polkadex, where I contributed to major projects like the [Orderbook Exchange](https://orderbook.polkadex.trade), [PolkaPool](https://polkapool.polkadex.trade), and [Thea Bridge](https://orderbook.polkadex.trade/thea?from=Polkadot&to=Polkadex&asset=DOT).
-Additionally, I have worked on other exciting projects, including Deviant, Vault, etc. I'm fluent in Spanish and Portuguese, and I'm highly passionate about Web3 and blockchain technologies, constantly exploring new trends and innovations in the space.
+I've spent over 7 years crafting intuitive user interfaces and making digital experiences smoother.
+I contributed to major projects at Polkadex, including the [Orderbook Exchange](https://orderbook.polkadex.trade), [PolkaPool](https://polkapool.polkadex.trade), and [Thea Bridge](https://orderbook.polkadex.trade/thea?from=Polkadot&to=Polkadex&asset=DOT).
+Fluent in Spanish and Portuguese, I'm super passionate about Web3 and blockchain, always diving into new trends in the space.
+On weekends, you’ll find me hiking with my dog or out fishing.

 ### 🔧 Tech Stack